-- 1. Buying: A retailer buys a wide variety of goods from different wholesalers after estimating customer's demand.
+1. Buying: A retailer buys a wide variety of goods from different wholesalers after estimating customer's demand.
 He selects the best merchandise from each wholesaler and brings all the goods under one roof.
-So, he performs the twinfunctions of buying and assembling of goods. - 2.
-Storage: A retailer maintains a ready stock of goods and displays them in the shop. - 3.
-Selling: The retailer sells the goods in small quantities according to the demand taste and preference of consumers.
-Heemploys efficient methods of selling to increase his sales turnover. - 4.
-Grading and Packing: The retailer grades the goods which are not graded by manufacturers and wholesalers.
-He packs goods in small lots for the convenience of consumers - 5.
-Risk-bearing: A retailer always keeps stock of goods in anticipation of demand and bears the risk of loss due to fire, theft, spoilage, price fluctuations, etc.
+So, he performs the twinfunctions of buying and assembling of goods.

+2. Storage: A retailer maintains a ready stock of goods and displays them in the shop.

+3. Selling: The retailer sells the goods in small quantities according to the demand taste and preference of consumers.
+Heemploys efficient methods of selling to increase his sales turnover.

-UNIT VII TRADE 24 RETAILING DX8K2H
+4. Grading and Packing: The retailer grades the goods which are not graded by manufacturers and wholesalers.
+He packs goods in small lots for the convenience of consumers

+5. Risk-bearing: A retailer always keeps stock of goods in anticipation of demand and bears the risk of loss due to fire, theft, spoilage, price fluctuations, etc.

-I.Choose the Correct Answer ---------- ----- --------- -------- line of products are called as
+I.Choose the Correct Answer

-- 1. Retailers deal in quantity of goods
+Retailers deal in quantity of goods

-- a) Small b) Large

-- c) Medium d) Limited
+a) Small b) Large c) Medium d) Limited

-- 2. Small scale Fixed retailers include
+2. Small scale Fixed retailers include

-- a) General stores b) Pedlars

-- c) Cheap Jacks d) Hawkers
+a) General stores b) Pedlarsc) Cheap Jacks d) Hawkers

-- 3. Small shops which deal in a particular
+3. Small shops which deal in a particular line of products are called as a) Shopping malls

 - a) Market traders

 - b) Single line stores

 - c) Sugar market

 - d) Street stalls

-- 4. are mobile traders who deal in low priced articles with no fixed place of business.
+4. are mobile traders who deal in low priced articles with no fixed place of business.

-- a) Shopping malls

 - b) Super markets

 - c) Street stalls

 - d) Itinerant traders